 The archive's behavior is configured in the Agent's Profile:

 - Use Archive: disables/enables Archive at all.
 On versions prior to 2.12 change of this setting is not applied to currently existing sync job, it's applied to newly created jobs.

-- Max archive file size (MB): the max size of a file that will be moved to Archive.
+- Max archive file size (MB): the max size of a file that will keep its versions in Archive.
 Increase it if you work with big files and need to keep previous file versions.
 Bear in mind that this will require more storage space.

 - Max archive file age (days): number of days a file remains in Archive until automatically removed.
 The longer it's kept, the longer it takes storage space.
 Decreasing this value makes sense if storage space is limited.
 You can manually clear the Archive every now and then so as not to wait for automatic deletion.